slmnv5/miditypewriter/README.md

-# pimidikeys
+# miditypewriter

 This Linux application uses typing keyboard to generate MIDI notes.
-It assigns note to each key separately: [kbdmap.txt](kbdmap.txt).
-Key press and release events generate separate note ON and OFF messages.
+Notes assigned to keys in config file: [kbdmap.txt](kbdmap.txt).
+Key press and release events generate separate note ON and note OFF messages.
+Notes velocity is fixed.
-It also creates MIDI IN/OUT ports and optionally connects to another MIDI port for sending notes.
+It also creates MIDI IN and OUT ports.
+Optionally it connects to another MIDI port for sending notes.
-In Linux access to keyboard events requires root access so this should be run using sudo:
+In Linux reading keyboard events requires root access so this should be run using sudo:

 sudo pimidikeys -k kbdmap.txt

-It may be used to debug MIDI applications without connecting real devices or to make a MIDI controller form old keyboard.
+I use it to debug MIDI applications making a MIDI controller out of computer keyboard.